anas-desoki-dev/file-routing-engine/README.md

 * **Native `MAX_PATH` Bypass:** Transparently prefixes deep network paths with `\\?\UNC\` to natively bypass Windows' 260-character limitation without requiring registry edits or Admin rights.

 ### 3. Custom UI Virtualization (High Performance)
 * **VirtualList Rendering:** Engineered a custom canvas-based virtual scrolling list (`VirtualList`).
-It renders *only* the rows currently visible on the screen (+ a small buffer), allowing the UI to handle 100,000+ items smoothly with near-zero memory bloat.
+It renders *only* the rows currently visible on the screen (+ a small buffer), allowing the UI to handle tens of thousands of items smoothly with near-zero memory bloat.
 * **Asynchronous Architecture:** All heavy I/O scanning and transferring operations run on isolated daemon threads, streaming live updates to a custom Progress Window via event queues.

 ## 🛠 Tech Stack & Architecture